The Reaper's Image: Publication

 King wrote "The Reaper's Image" at age 18 in summer 1966, shortly before beginning college.
 It was first published in issue 12 of Startling Mystery Stories in spring 1969.
 He was paid $35 for the story, which was his second to be published commercially (the first being "The Glass Floor", published in autumn 1967).
 In 1985, a revised version was collected in King's second book of short stories, Skeleton Crew.

 Reception

 Literary critic Michael R. Collings writes that although it draws on Edgar Allan Poe and H. P. Lovecraft, "The Reaper's Image" was "a stronger, more independent piece of atmospheric horror than King had yet produced", making use of flashbacks, self-consistent characterizations, and "allow[ing] the mystery of the Delver mirror to develop its own power rather than imposing a mystery upon the characters, as he had done in 'The Glass Floor'."
-Similarly, Darrell Schweitzer comments "The story is quite similar to 'The Glass Floor', but is told more skilfully".
+Similarly, Darrell Schweitzer comments "The story is quite similar to 'The Glass Floor', but is told more skillfully".
 Tyson Blue describes the story as "a traditional Stephen King tale [...] one of his nods to his literary forebears", suggesting the story was influenced by the works of Edgar Allan Poe.